 Prevention of road crashes

 We support a range of research and education activities contributing to an effective CTP insurance scheme.
-Investments range from targeting the prevention of road crashes, helping to reduce the number of motor vehicle crashes, through to initiatives focused on improving the treatment, care and rehabilitation of those injured in road trauma.
+Investments range from targeting the prevention of road crashes to facilitate a corresponding reduction in claims, through to initiatives focused on improving the treatment, care and rehabilitation of those injured in road trauma.

 |University of Queensland||

 |Metro North Hospital and Health Service||